-Besides the success, or maybe because of the success, the Massachusetts teams are also well known for having very noisy and hard-core home fans.
-Attending the home games is usually a fun activity for anyone who enjoys sports and is traveling to Massachusetts.
+Besides the success, or maybe because of the success, the Massachusetts teams are also well known for having vociferous and hard-core home fans.
+Attending the home games is usually fun for anyone who enjoys sports and travels to Massachusetts.

 Harvard and MIT

 Another thing Massachusetts is famous for is the quality of its higher education.
 Cambridge, in particular, is home to two of the best high education institutions in the world, Harvard and MIT.

 Founded in 1636, Harvard University is the oldest higher learning institution in the USA and one of the most prestigious universities in the world.
 According to the US News ranking, it is considered overall the second-best University in the USA (tied), only after Princeton, New Jersey.